sqli-nantes/blockchain-chupi-demo/bundle/README.md

   - Dashblock, the UI logger of the demo, container named **dashblock**
 * `stop` stop the bundle in the inverse order of start
 *  `clean` delete some files

-## Chupi start

-You can connect to Chupi via SSH.
-It's IP will be **192.168.7.61**.
-One of the multiple ways to connect is `docker exec ap-container ssh pi@192.168.7.61`.

 # Configuration